 Isley is an American-born, London-based playwright and poet.
-Her latest play, SKIN A CAT, recently played at London’s new venue The Bunker as their premiere production.
-It has been nominated for three Off West End Awards, including Best New Play.
-You can get tickets here.
+Her most recent play, SKIN A CAT, recently played at London’s new venue The Bunker as their premiere production.
+It was nominated for three Off West End Awards, including Best New Play.
 It was originally performed as part of the Vault Festival in London in January 2016, where it was described by Natasha Tripney, chief critic of The Stage, as a ‘brilliant, necessary and incredibly funny piece of writing’ and was awarded ‘Pick Of The Year’ by the festival.

 ‘This endearing drama…suggests its writer, Isley Lynn, could be rising star’ Lyn Gardner, The Guardian